Home

 Mellotron used:

-Calamaro plays Mellotron on Comida China himself, with an obviously Mellotronic string part running through the song.
+Calamaro plays Mellotron on Comida China himself, with a rather wobbly Mellotronic string part running through the song.
 Now, given that I don't believe there was a single Mellotron in South America until a few years ago (I now know of two), I can only assume the album, or at least part of it, was recorded in an American or European studio.
 Either that, or it's samples, but it doesn't actually sound like it.
-Anyway, you're not going to buy this for one so-so 'Tron track, so it's all a bit academic, really.
+Anyway, you're not going to buy this for one so-so Mellotron track, so it's all a bit academic, really.

 Official site